Prison

 Figure out what your financial obligations are

-Financial obligations are any regular payments or outstanding debts that you must make.
-For example: regular payments for a mobile phone plan is a financial obligation.
+Financial obligations are any regular payments or outstanding debts you must pay back.
+For example, regular payments for a mobile phone plan are a financial obligation.

 This list should include things like: